yusefmosiah/choir-collective/docs/levels/level2.md

 ## Conclusion

-Level 5 presents a profound integration of quantum semantics, thoughtspace geometry, and hyperedge dynamics within Choir.
+Level 5 presents a profound integration of harmonic intelligence, thoughtspace geometry, and hyperedge dynamics within Choir.
 By embracing these advanced concepts, we unlock deeper insights into the mechanisms of meaning-making, value distribution, and collaborative evolution in semantic networks.